danieledapo/danieledapo.github.io/content/post/property-based-testing.md

 recursively partitioning the points by a plane of a different axis at each level of the tree.
-The algorithms for performing a range search or a nearest neighbors search are a bit more involved, but they both exploit the partitioning nature of the tree to prune which branches of the tree to visit in order to spped up the search.
+The algorithms for performing a range search or a nearest neighbors search are a bit more involved, but they both exploit the partitioning nature of the tree to prune which branches of the tree to visit in order to speed up the search.
 For a more detailed introduction Wikipedia has a good [article on this][kdtree].